 ✅Call the coaches and commit (or do it in person)!

-✅Immediately after committing, contact other schools that you were recruiting you by phone and notify the coaches that you have committed elsewhere
+✅Immediately after committing, contact other schools that were recruiting you by phone and notify the coaches that you have committed elsewhere

 Learn About This